ChandlerEx/Projects/TheOrb/README.md

 - Solder all components to the PCB
 - Screw PCB into bottom of enclosure base, ensuring USB port faces USB hole in enclosure
 - Mount the switch into the cradle on top of enclosure base
-- Screw LED ring into base ofthreaded piece, and push through the top hole
+- Screw LED ring into base of threaded piece, and push through the top hole
 - Screw glass globe onto threaded piece sticking out from top
 - Secure top and bottom pieces of base together with screws

 ## Code
 - Open Arduino IDE, then connect ESP8266 to computer
 - Select 'LOLIN(WEMOS) D1 R2 & mini' for board
-- Upload the code found in the 'InfoOrb.ino' file in the p[roject documents here
+- Upload the code found in the 'InfoOrb.ino' file in the project documents here
 - Go through configuration steps, keeping an eye on Serial monitor for any unexpected issues

 ## Lessons Learned